 Do I have a higher risk of getting coronavirus because I have sleep apnea?

-- Those who have serious underlying medical conditions.
+- Those who have certain underlying medical conditions.
 These conditions include

 - Chronic kidney disease